tkeskita/unstructured_grids/README.md

   rely on special operators which keep UG data model and Blender mesh object contents in sync.

+- Operations with large vertex selections are slow.

 ## Use Case Examples